LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

 Checking for our statistical power in this after-the-fact manner is referred to as **post-hoc power analysis**.
 Post-hoc power is the retrospective magnitude of an observed effect based on the sample size and parameter estimates derived from a certain data set.
 Post-hoc power can be considered as a follow-up analysis.

-For this example, we load the Seattle Neighborhoods and Crime Survey dataset and naming it `seattle_df`.
+For this example, we load the Seattle Neighborhoods and Crime Survey dataset and name it `seattle_df`.
 Take care to load it using the correct package and codes - check its data format.

 We are interested in the relationship between gender (`QDEM3`) and reporting to the police (`Q58E`).
-Let us get to know these variables and change them using the `factor()` function.
+Let us get to know these variables and create new ones using the `factor()` function.
 (See Lesson 2, section 2.4.1.2):
 <br>